AnkitaPawar024/SFND_Unscented_Kalman_Filter/README.md

 2. Make a build directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./ukf_highway`

-## Generating Additional Data

-This is optional!

-If you'd like to generate your own radar and lidar modify the code in `highway.h` to alter the cars.
-Also check out `tools.cpp` to change how measurements are taken, for instance lidar markers could be the (x,y) center of bounding boxes by scanning the PCD environment and performing clustering.
-## Project Instructions and Rubric

-This information is only accessible by people who are already enrolled in Sensor Fusion.
-If you are enrolled, see the project page in the classroom for instructions and the project rubric.